Sovereign (British coin): Branch mint coinage

-Following the Klondike Gold Rush, the Canadian Government asked for the establishment of a Royal Mint branch in Canada.
+Following the Klondike Gold Rush in the late 1890s, the Canadian Government asked for the establishment of a Royal Mint branch in Canada.
 It was not until 1908 that what is now the Royal Canadian Mint, in Ottawa, opened, and it struck sovereigns with the mint mark "C" from 1908 to 1919, except 1912 and 1915, each year in small numbers.
 Branch mints at Bombay (1918; mint mark "I") and Pretoria (1923–1932; mint mark "SA") also struck sovereigns.
 Melbourne and Perth stopped striking sovereigns after 1931, with Sydney having closed in 1926.
 The 1932 sovereigns struck at Pretoria were the last to be issued intended as currency at their face value.

 To address the high demand for gold coins in the Indian market, which does not allow gold coins to be imported, the minting of gold sovereigns in India with mint mark I has resumed since 2013.
 Indian/Swiss joint venture company MMTC-PAMP mints under licence in its facility close to Delhi with full quality control from the Royal Mint.
 The coins are legal tender in the United Kingdom.